Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measured groupoids and measure equivalence rigidity

 \begin{proof} We first prove Assertion~1.
 Let $\Sigma$ be a measure equivalence coupling between $G_1$ and $G_2$.
-By Lemma~\ref{lemma:fundamental-domain}, up to replacing $\Sigma$ by a conull $(G_1\times G_2)$-invariant Borel subset, we can assume that $G_1$ and $G_2$ have strict fundamental domains of finite measure.
-Every strict fundamental domain $X$ for the $G_1$-action on $\Sigma$ comes equipped with a natural $G_2$-action, by letting $g_2\cdot x$ be the unique point of $X$ in the same $G_1$-orbit as $g_2x\in\Sigma$.
-Similarly, every strict fundamental domain $Y$ for the $G_2$-action on $\Sigma$ comes equipped with a $G_1$-action defined in a similar way.
+Every fundamental domain $X$ for the $G_1$-action on $\Sigma$ comes equipped with a natural measure-preserving $G_2$-action, by letting $g_2\cdot x$ be the unique point of $X$ in the same $G_1$-orbit as $g_2x\in\Sigma$.
+Similarly, every fundamental domain $Y$ for the $G_2$-action on $\Sigma$ comes equipped with a measure-preserving $G_1$-action defined in a similar way.
 By \cite[Lemma~2.27]{Kid-survey}, we can choose the Borel fundamental domains $X$ and $Y$ in such a way that $G_1\cdot (X\cap Y)= Y$ and $G_2\cdot (X\cap Y) = X$ up to null sets.
 We choose $X$ and $Y$ as such, and let $A:=X\cap Y$.